dortania/OpenCore-Install-Guide/extras/debug.md

 * `0x00000002` — DEBUG_WARN in DEBUG, NOOPT, RELEASE.
 * `0x00000040` — DEBUG_INFO in DEBUG, NOOPT.
 * `0x80000000` — DEBUG_ERROR in DEBUG, NOOPT, RELEASE.

-Just like with `Target`, we use a HEX calculator then convert to decimal resultin in:
+Just like with `Target`, we use a HEX calculator then convert to decimal:

 `0x80000042` Converted to decimal `Misc` -> `Debug` -> `DisplayLevel` -> `2147483714`